Sapporo (札幌) Hokkaido Trip - Travel Guide Tips and my experience

 Google Maps: https://maps.app.goo.gl/29CTGfqYStRdip8Y8?g_st=ic

-Jigokudani - a landscape like something from another world
+Jigokudani – scenery like another world

-Jigokudani - a landscape like something from another world
+Jigokudani – scenery like another world

 Yubari Region